RonniKahalani/good-evil-gpt/README.md

 - ChatGPT requests cost money (your money, via your API key) based on tokens.
 - Be aware of your OpenAI balance ($).
 - Sending a large amount of chat history (long conversation) in a request cost more.
-- Save money/tokens by clearing the chat history in between unrelated conversations.
+- Save money/tokens by clearing the chat history in between unrelated conversations, because all previous messages are included in a chat request, to serve as a context in between requests.

 ## Instructions
 To get it up and running: